RK0429/kuPyLTSpice/README.md

 ## To whom do I talk to? ##

-For support and improvement requests please open an Issue in [GitHub spicelib issues](https://github.com/nunobrum/spicelib/issues)
+For support and improvement requests please open an Issue in [GitHub kupicelib issues](https://github.com/nunobrum/kupicelib/issues)

 ## History ##

 * Version 5.4.2
-  * Imported changes from spicelib 1.4.1 (Summary)
+  * Imported changes from kupicelib 1.4.1 (Summary)
     * Added `get_all_parameter_names()` function to all editors (#159)
     * Compatibility with LTspice 24+
     * Fixed Problem with .PARAM regex.